-Treats depression, obsessive compulsive disorder (OCD), eating disorders, and panic disorders.
-Sarafem® treats premenstrual dysphoric disorder (PMDD), which is a mood disorder and physical symptoms that occur 1 to 2 weeks before a woman's menstrual period.
+Treats depression, obsessive compulsive disorder (OCD), eating disorders, panic disorders, and premenstrual dysphoric disorder (PMDD).
 This medicine is a selective serotonin reuptake inhibitor (SSRI).

 There may be other brand names for this medicine.